-Inistioge has been the scene for a number of films, including: Widow’s Peak (1994), Circle of Friends (1995) and The Secret Scripture (2016).
-All films had an all-star cast (Minnie Driver, Mia Farrow, Chris O’Donnell, Adrian Dunbar, Joan Plymouth, Vanessa Redgrave, Rooney Mara, Eric Bana) and made the village famous.
-In 2013, Romantic Road was filmed here – a German production based on the script of the famous contemporary writer Cecelia Ahern.
+Such as Widow’s Peak (1994), Circle of Friends (1995), and The Secret Scripture (2016).
+Moreover, all films had an all-star cast.
+Such as Minnie Driver, Mia Farrow, Chris O’Donnell, Adrian Dunbar, Joan Plymouth, Vanessa Redgrave, Rooney Mara, and Eric Bana.
+As a result, it made the village famous.
+In 2013, Romantic Road was filmed here.
+A German production based on the script of the famous contemporary writer Cecelia Ahern.

-It is a small village with winding streets, lots of “little houses”, the so-called Cottage with small gardens decorated with plants and figurines.
+It is a small village with winding streets.
+Lots of “little houses”, the so-called Cottage with small gardens decorated with plants and figurines.
 Some of them have very original decorations, such as flower beds made of old shoes (a house on Poyntz Rd).

-There are many attractions in the area: you can take a walk along the banks of the River Nore, which is lined with a 10-arch stone bridge from the 18th century.
+You can take a walk along the banks of the River Nore.
+Lined with a 10-arch stone bridge from the 18th century.

-On the northern bank of the river there is the Woodstock estate, the seat of the Tighe family, its proximity for over 200 years has had a great impact on the development of the village and its surroundings.
-The remains of Woodstock House are reminiscent of a rather disgraceful period in Irish history when many fine old houses were burned down during and after the Irish Civil War.
-Woodstock House is still in ruins, but the 19th century gardens have been restored by Kilkenny County Council and are open to the public.
+On the northern bank of the river, there is the Woodstock estate.
+The seat of the Tighe family.
+Its proximity for over 200 years has had a great impact on the development of the village and its surroundings.
+The remains of Woodstock House are reminiscent of a rather disgraceful period in Irish history.
+When many fine old houses were burned down during and after the Irish Civil War.
+Woodstock House is still in ruins.
+But the 19th-century gardens have been restored by Kilkenny County Council and are open to the public.

 A walking tour of the village will take around 40 minutes, or maybe an hour without rushing.

-Visit official website: www.inistioge.ie
+Visit the official website: www.inistioge.ie

 Location of Inistioge: